Norwegians count their blessings in world's happiest nation

 Maria Madsen Busk, a Danish student, said: "I think Norway is happier than Denmark because they have more money ...
 I don't think it's sad because we all know how happy we are," she said.

-And there is always room for a bit of banter in the two happiest nations and Scandinavian near neighbors.
+And there is always room for a bit of banter in the two happiest nations and Scandinavian near neighbours.

 Stig Bakke, a 52-year-old civil servant married to a Danish woman, was looking forward to teasing his relatives.